mcsee/Software-Design-Articles/Articles/Theory/Laziness II - Code Wizards/readme.md

 > Currently, human time is more valuable and scarce than machine time.

-c) Some programming languages ​​impose arbitrary type restrictions that are only saved with intermediate code generation such as Java generics or templates in c++.
+c) Some programming languages impose arbitrary type restrictions that are only saved with intermediate code generation such as Java generics or templates in c++.
 These are language limitations and not model restrictions.
-Non-declarative languages ​​like C++ or Java offer us with tools like [Templates](https://en.wikipedia.org/wiki/Template_(C%2B%2B)) or [Generics](https://en.wikipedia.org/wiki/Generics_in_Java) that [look different but are similar.](https://www.geeksforgeeks.org/templates-in-c-vs-generics-in-java/)
+Non-declarative languages like C++ or Java offer us with tools like [Templates](https://en.wikipedia.org/wiki/Template_(C%2B%2B)) or [Generics](https://en.wikipedia.org/wiki/Generics_in_Java) that [look different but are similar.](https://www.geeksforgeeks.org/templates-in-c-vs-generics-in-java/)

 <!-- [Gist Url](https://gist.github.com/mcsee/cc4a2eaa2770317a964515925072175c) -->